 A buried A horizon or some other field indication of an irregular change in carbon with depth (such as sedimentary plant-leaf material).

-Sedimentary bedding in C horizons, indicating deposition in water (such as scoured surfaces, cross-stratification, sedimentary laminations, current ripples or foreset beds).
+Sedimentary bedding in C (or transitional C) horizons, indicating deposition in water (such as scoured surfaces, cross-stratification, sedimentary laminations, current ripples or foreset beds).

 A horizon with moderately fluid, or very fluid, fluidity class in some layer with an upper surface within 120 cm of the soil surface, indicating lack of pedogenic development.